epochpic/epochpic.github.io/content/developer/core_structure/macro_particles.md

 -  `INTEGER :: id` - A unique integer assigned to each particle, only set for species which output the id, and only when the code is compiled with ID support.
-- `INTEGER :: coll_count` - An integer present for debugging the number of
-  collisions a particle undergoes (this is not used in the current version of EPOCH).
 - `REAL(num) :: work_{x,y,z}` - Work done by the electric field on the
   particle during the last particle push, in each direction.
   Describes work done to a single particle within the macro-particle.